dhydrated/dev_env_cookbook/README.md

 A simple Cookbook to setup development environment.
 Here it takes care the usual procedures to setup a local development which are:

 1. Install NIX packages.
-2. Git checkout your project.
+1. Setup your projects.
-3. Run some bash commands to setup the project.
+  1. Git checkout the project.

-It is also able to setup multiple projects.
+  1. Run post bash commands to complete the setup.

 ## Supported Platforms